 The 10-year rule states that it takes essentially 10,000 hours of training over 10 years for an athlete to reach peak performance.
-Based on the performance records of some athletes with disabilities, it appears that the 10-year rule applies equally well to athletes with certain types of physical and sensory disabilities as it does to able-bodied athletes.
-However, more research is required in this area to see if the 10-year rule is consistent for all types of disabilities.
+Based on the performance records of some athletes with diverse abilities, it appears that the 10-year rule applies equally well to athletes with certain types of physical and sensory impairments as it does to able-bodied athletes.
+However, more research is required in this area to see if the 10-year rule is consistent for all types of diverse abilities.

 It should also be noted that not all athletes choose to pursue elite performance.
 An athlete's principal motivation in pursuing physical activity and sport may bear no relation to the pursuit of high performance and medals, but focus instead on values around physical health and social involvement.
 Consequently, the length of time required for any athlete to achieve elite performances may vary according to the sport or activity and the goals of the individual.
-In the case of athletes with congenital or acquired disabilities, it may also vary according to the nature and extent of their disabilities.
-In the specific case of individuals who acquire a disability, their pre-disability sporting experience and level of expertise plays a factor as well.
+In the case of athletes with congenital or acquired diverse abilities, it may also vary according to the nature and extent of their diverse abilities.
+In the specific case of individuals who acquire diverse abilities, their pre-impairment sporting experience and level of expertise plays a factor as well.